2022 Postnord Vårgårda WestSweden TTT

 The 2022 Postnord UCI WWT Vårgårda West Sweden Team time trial was a road bicycle race.
 It was the 17th round of the 2022 UCI Women's World Tour.
 It was held on 6 August 2022, in Vårgårda, Sweden.
-The TTT was ridden on a 36 km long course, starting in Vårgårda and going out and back to Herrljunga.
+The team time trial was ridden on a 35.6 km long course, starting in Vårgårda and going out and back to Herrljunga.

+The race was won by the team.

 Teams

-Fourteen professional teams each with a maximum of six riders, started the race:
+Twelve professional teams, each with a maximum of six riders, started the race: